Asparagus and White Bean Pot Pie

 Asparagus / Garlic - Prep as directed.
 Store separately.
 (Can be done up to 5 days ahead)

 Mushrooms - Prep as directed.
 (Can be done 1 day ahead)

 Heat an oven-safe skillet over medium heat.
 Add cooking oil and then mushrooms.
 Saute until mushrooms are golden brown and very tender, 6 to 8 minutes.

-Add butter (portion for pot pie) and garlic to pan.
+Add butter and garlic to pan.
 When butter melts, sprinkle flour over top.
 Stir until no dry spots remain.

 Slowly pour stock into pan while whisking.
 Add asparagus.
 Bring to a simmer.
 Simmer until asparagus is tender, ~5 minutes.

 Remove pan from heat and stir in beans, creme fraiche, and lemon zest.
 Taste and season with some salt and pepper.
-(Note: The seasoning in the filling will vary depending on the saltiness of the pancetta, butter, and stock.
+(Note: The seasoning in the filling will vary depending on the saltiness of the butter and stock.
 Be sure to add some more salt, if needed.)

 Place the skillet on a large rimmed baking sheet.
 (This step is important in case any of the filling bubbles over while baking.)

 Whisk egg yolk and water and brush over puff pastry.
 Make a few slits with a knife and bake in the oven for 25 to 30 minutes, until golden.